potassco/asprilo/docs/specification.md

 ### Floor Topology Layout<a id="org8cea9ca"></a>

 In case the [floor topology type](#cid-b3c44568-d34b-4c4d-bac0-a1483b4a99e8) is a grid, the topology layout is a rectangular grid graph by default.
 Further, we can consider more complex grid shapes, e.g. several rectangles connected by smaller corridors, a cross-shaped grid, a T-shaped grid, etc.

 If the topology type is a general graph, we do not regard its layout at present.

-### Interiors Layout: Placement of Highway Nodes, Shelves and Picking Stations<a id="cid-d70674e1-8273-4abb-8ebf-b05f261c621a"></a>
+### Structured Layout of Highway Nodes, Shelves and Picking Stations<a id="cid-d70674e1-8273-4abb-8ebf-b05f261c621a"></a>

 Here, we distinguish whether highway nodes, shelves and picking stations are placed randomly on the grid or if a distinct pattern for the interiors layout is employed.
-For instance, a most typical pattern (see Fig. [224](#orge332373)) for rectangular warehouse grids is as follows:
+That is, a most typical pattern (see Fig. [224](#orge332373)) for rectangular warehouse grids is as follows:

+-   "Manhattan-style" placement of shelves and highway nodes, i.e.
-- shelves are placed in the center of the grid, divided up equally into rectangular clusters
+    - shelves are grouped into rectangular storage areas with size in y-dimension fixed to 2 grid nodes
+    - storage areas are aligned as rows and columns on the grid
+    - all storage areas are encompassed by highway nodes
-- picking stations evenly distributed around the edge of the grid;
+-   picking stations are evenly distributed at the top row of the grid;
-- one belt-way highway at the edge of the grid encompassing the shelves in the center;
+-   robots are initially parked in the lowest row of the grid, filling up the grid nodes from the left;
-- many smaller lanes through the fields with shelves in the center of the grid.

-In the following, we refer to this pattern as *default interiors layout*.
+In the following, we refer to this pattern as *structured layout*.

-### Reachability of Shelves<a id="org3a09c86"></a>

-A shelf is *reachable* if it can be carried to each picking station without moving other shelves to clear path.
-A warehouse fulfills the *shelf-reachability* criterion if all shelves are reachable.

-### Floor Size<a id="orgfdb512c"></a>

-We consider the floor size in terms of number of grid nodes.
-Naturally, in the case that the floor is a regular grid (instead of a partial one), it suffices to specify the x- and y-dimensions of the grid to entail the number of grid nodes.
+**Storage Zones Characteristics**: When employing the structured layout, we also consider the number of rows and columns formed by storage zones as well as the storage zone's size (i.e., occupied grid nodes) in x-dimension.

 ### Quantities of Interior Objects<a id="orgdf94892"></a>